 - 1 teaspoon vanilla extract

-- Make the graham cracker crust
+Make the graham cracker crust

-- Make the filling
+Make the chocolate fudge brownie filling

-- 2. In a saucepan over medium-high heat, warm the cream until it’s scalding (that is, until teensy tiny bubbles just begin to form along the edge of the pan).
-Meanwhile, toss the chocolate in a heatproof bowl.
+- In a saucepan over medium-high heat, warm the cream until it’s scalding (that is, until teensy tiny bubbles just begin to form along the edge of the pan).

-- 3. Pour the scalded cream over the chocolate and let it stand for 1 minute.
-Then whisk the chocolate and cream thoroughly until the chocolate is melted and the mixture is glossy.
+- Meanwhile, dump the chocolate in a heatproof bowl.
+When the cream is scalded, pour it over the chocolate and let it stand for 1 minute.
+Then whisk the chocolate and cream thoroughly until the chocolate melts and the mixture is glossy.
 Whisk in the egg and salt until they’re fully incorporated.
-Pour the chocolate filling into the crust and bake for 20 to 25 minutes, until the filling has just set but still seems slightly wobbly in the center.
+Pour the chocolate filling into the graham cracker crust and bake for 20 to 25 minutes, until the filling has just set but still seems slightly wobbly in the center.
 Let the pie cool completely.

-- 5. In a clean, heavy saucepan, combine the sugar, corn syrup, and the remaining 2/3 cup water.
-Cook the sugar mixture over medium-high heat, stirring only at the beginning until the sugar has dissolved, and boil it until it reaches the hard-ball stage of 260°F (130°C) on a candy thermometer, about 23 minutes.
+- In a clean, heavy saucepan, combine the sugar, corn syrup, and the remaining 2/3 cup cold water.
+Cook the sugar mixture over medium-high heat, stirring only at the beginning, until the sugar has dissolved.
+Let it boil until it reaches the hard-ball stage of candymaking which is when it registers 260°F (130°C) on a candy thermometer, about 23 minutes.
 [Editor’s Note: No candy thermometer?
 Drop a bit of the sugar mixture into a glass of cold water.
 If it forms a hard little ball, it’s ready.]

 Assemble the s’mores pie

 If you’re torchless, you can toast the marshmallow fluff topping under the broiler, but keep a close eye on the pie and bear in mind that this technique requires patience, watchfulness, and speed.
 You’ll need to preheat your broiler, slide the pie on a baking sheet, and use foil or a pie shield to cover the crust edges.
 Broil the pie about 3 inches from the heat source, rotating it to ensure even toasting, until the topping is the desired shade of toasted goodness.
 It burns very easily with this method, so watch closely!
 It’s best to keep the oven door cracked open so you can keep a watchful eye on the pie, rotating it as needed, the entire time.
 Remove the pie from the oven and let it cool for at least 10 minutes.

 The crust needed 5 tablespoons of melted butter to hold it together.
 I baked the crust for the full 10 minutes.
 It was lightly golden.
 The filling took 5 minutes to get the cream to scalding.
 The whisking of the chocolate and cream went as directed, with no problems adding the egg or salt.
 I baked the filling for 23 minutes, which was perfect.
 For the topping, I used the only fluff I could find in my grocery store—the inexpensive store brand marshmallow fluff.
 I thought this was going to be a huge detriment to the flavor of the pie, but I was wrong.
 Everybody loved this pie.
 It was an instant favorite, and will be made again and again in my house.
 Using the kitchen torch gave this pie a lovely, luxurious look.
 While I wanted to make my own marshmallow fluff, I just didn’t have the time.
 Maybe someday I’ll get to make the marshmallow from scratch, but for now, it’s good to know I can make this pie anytime I want with the store-bought stuff.

 I took just about every shortcut I could while making this s’mores pie (I needed it urgently), yet it still turned out pretty darn good.
-The chocolate filling tastes like fudge—salty fudge, but fudge nonetheless.
-Again, I used the shortcut and went with chocolate chips.
+The chocolate filling tastes like fudge—salty fudge but fudge nonetheless.
+I went with chocolate chips.
 The only change I’d make here is to reduce or omit the salt.
 Milk chocolate is totally the way to go!
 Now, this is where I fully take the blame for a bad decision.
 I used marshmallows—the regular sized ones.
 Don’t do that.
 When I used my trusty kitchen torch to scorch those marshmallows, they fused together but didn’t fuse to the chocolate filling.
 They just sat on top of the pie, making it very hard to cut and even harder to eat.
 The flavor combination of the crust, filling, and marshmallows was divine, though.
 I’d just use smaller marshmallows or a jar of fluff next time.